afmurillo97/etch-a-sketch/README.md

-# etch-a-sketch
-# Calculator
+# Etch-a-sketch

-Project to create Calculator using only HTML, CSS and Vanilla JS.
+Project to create an Etch-a-Skethc game using only HTML, CSS and Vanilla JS.

 From The Odin Project's [curriculum](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/etch-a-sketch-project).